hazelcast/hazelcast-cpp-client/README.md

 **Built-in Predicates For Query**

-There for many built-in `Predicate` implementations for your query requirements.
+There are many built-in `Predicate` implementations for your query requirements.
 Some of them are explained below.

 * `TruePredicate`: This predicate returns true and hence includes all the entries on the response.
 * `FalsePredicate`: This predicate returns false and hence filters out all the entries in the response.